-The private and public sectors in Norway have joined forces and established the Green Coastal Shipping Programme.
+The private and public sectors in Norway have joined forces and established the Green Shipping Programme.
 One of the programme’s most ambitious projects is the Yara Birkeland – the world’s first fully electric, autonomous container ship.
-Due for launch in the course of 2020, the emission-free ship will replace 40 000 road freight trips annually to transport Yara’s fertiliser from the company’s factory near Porsgrunn to terminals further south in Brevik and Larvik.
+Planned for launch in the course of 2020, the emission-free ship will replace 40 000 road freight trips annually to transport Yara’s fertiliser from the company’s factory near Porsgrunn to terminals further south in Brevik and Larvik.
 This will reduce carbon emissions by 750 metric tons.
 The launch of the Yara Birkeland was originally scheduled for 2020, but has been postponed due to the COVID-19 pandemic.

 As for passenger transport by sea, requirements for energy efficiency and emissions are now weighted in all public procurement tenders for ferries in Norway.
 Thanks to this, there will be a total of 70 all-electric and hybrid ferries in operation along the Norwegian coastline by 2021.
 The first electric ferry went into operation in 2015.
 Now the Norwegian company Brødrene AA and its partners have developed a hydrogen fast ferry for longer routes that cannot be covered by battery-powered ferries.

 Ruter – the company that covers the greater Oslo region – has set a clear standard for environment-friendly public transport in the future.
 Ruter has stated that all the modes of transport it operates, including buses, boats, minibuses and taxis, will become entirely emission free by 2028.
 The company calls this an ambitious, yet realistic goal.